madhawa-se/em-frontend/README.md

 3. Run `npm install` to install dependencies.
 4. Run `npm run dev` for development mode or `npm run build` for production build.

-## Guide

-To change the number of items displayed per page, you can pass a custom count to the Pagination component.
-However, on smaller screens, this custom count won't be used; instead, the configured count specific to that screen size will be applied.